PokeHistorian/PCNY-Demastered/README.md

 PCNYc 00062 Seadra (Ice beam) [Bashful] -GoldUrsaring (r).pk3

-The product contrasts with, for example, the aforementioned PP GitHub, where only third-party restorations to pristine .pk3 format are hosted, but without accompanying documentation <I>which</I> PCNY underwent such treatment, and from what condition.
+The product contrasts with, for example, the aforementioned PP GitHub, where only third-party restorations to pristine .pk3 format are hosted, moreover without accompanying documentation <I>which</I> PCNY underwent such treatment, and from what condition.

 In terms of limitations, this repository can only include PCNY Pokémon that are currently in the public domain.